cyberphantom52/DSA_Vault/Algorithms/Searching/Binary Search.md

 tags: algorithm, searching
 aliases: Half-Interval Search
 ---
-Binary search is an efficient searching algorithm used to find the position of a specific value within a sorted [[array]].
+Binary search is an efficient searching algorithm used to find the position of a specific value within a sorted sequence.
 It works by repeatedly dividing the search space in half until the target value is found or the search space becomes empty.
 It's a [[Divide And Conquer]] algorithm.

 #### Time Complexity: $O(log(n))$